-I am a second-year doctoral student in the Department of Government at Cornell University in Ithaca, NY, specializing in American Politics.
+I am a third-year doctoral student in the Department of Government at Cornell University in Ithaca, NY, specializing in American Politics.

 I’m a native of Brooklyn, NY and received a B.A. in History from the University of Michigan in Ann Arbor, MI and an M.A. in Political Science from Boston University in Boston, MA.
 After graduating from college, I worked for a few years as a congressional reporter in Washington, DC and as a Capitol Hill staffer before spending three years working in Paris, France and Berlin, Germany.